-We love container gardening here at Kids of the Wild as our current garden is small, and we love to recycle and upcycle whenever possible.
-This year we decided to use a favourite pair of patterned wellies to make a plant container for herbs.
+Here at Kids of the Wild we love container gardening because our current garden is small.
+We also love to recycle and upcycle whenever possible.
+This year we decided to use an old pair of wellies to make a plant container for herbs.
 It’s a fun kids activity to try with children of all ages.

 Kids and wellies…go together like cream and jelly?!
 Holey herbal wellies, I should write a song!

-In this super-easy tutorial learn how to recycle wellies or walking boots with your kids to make cute plant containers for herbs or flowers.
+In this super-easy tutorial you will learn how to recycle wellies or old boots to make welly boot planters for herbs or flowers.

 Children’s welly boots work especially well and this garden project is ideal for when your wild kids grow out of their boots but don’t want to part with them – you can’t get more environmentally friendly than recycling old boots!